git-pull/website/code_explorer/django-vs-flask-2017.rst

 A tool kit of web abstractions that solve proven, repeated problems in the trade.

-Rather than being Django's achille heel, Django's saving grace is django's defaults being highly granular and customizable.
+Rather than being Django's achille heel, Django's saving grace is the standard building blocks being ammenable to highly granular changes.

-This is where, in my opinion, Django gets most brilliant, and the nature of the python language shines.
+It's also where Django's programming language, python, gives a big boost.

 Django uses classes right
 """""""""""""""""""""""""